 The new regulations are not out of left field, transportation safety groups like the FAA have been pushing similar bans for months now.
 Stricter rules for public transportation is not just limited to airlines either.
 Britain’s Southern Railways and other train companies have also announced bans on vaping during travel.
 Effective as of July 26th the usage of vapor devices onboard will be prohibited across 2,300 train routes and 150 stations.

 To be fair, the amended law is not banning the transportation of vapor products.
 ICAO`s new rules prohibit checking them into your baggage.
 Instead requiring you to carry your device onboard in the cabin providing quick access in case of a problem.
-The new laws also include prohibiting the charging of vape devices in flight, and of course in cabin usage.
-If you need a vape battery charger visit this site.
-Looking for a vape battery that is authentic try http://vapecraftinc.com/accessories/batteries.html
+The new laws also include prohibiting the charging of vape devices and e juice in flight, and of course in cabin usage.

 While vapers may be quick to go on the defensive and see this as another regulation placed on our freedom to vape.
 The new rules are not extreme, and they do make sense.
 While avid vapers may know proper battery maintenance, unfortunately many casual vapers and e-cig users do not.
 There have been repeated incidents of batteries exploding or catching fire due to user error.